zurgeg/nihilego/COMMANDS.md

 `Meta` commands are ones that don't show up as items/Pokemon, along with various constants

 ### `Meta.SetMode`
-Sets mode to one of the following
+Sets mode to one of the following:

 `item`

 `pkmn`

 `raw`

 ### `Meta.ShinySpread`